albin-mema/Riva_elixir/docs/production-deployment.md

 # Production Deployment Guide

-This guide covers deploying the Reservation System to production with proper security, monitoring, and scalability considerations.
+This guide covers deploying Reservo to production with proper security, monitoring, and scalability considerations.

 ## Required Environment Variables